Which type of breast implant is right for you?

 • Silicone or saline inner filler material

-• Smooth, Textured (‘Rough’) or Polyurethane Foam-Covered Surfaces
+• Smooth or Textured (‘Rough’) Implant Surfaces

-• Round or Tear-Drop shapes
+• Round or Tear-Drop Shapes

 We won’t go into size in this article because that is really a choice that you should make with the assistance of your breast surgeon.
 But we will expand on the other choices for you.